luiseduardobr1/hathitrustPDF/README.md

+# This is currently **broken**.
+Hathi Trust has changed its page structure and now uses blob urls to store the images, and I don't have the time to rewrite this to accommodate for that.
+It's likely still possible, using selenium to request the page and pull it from there, but I'm not familiar enough with selenium or blob urls as a whole to do it.
+If someone else wants to make a pull request, feel free.

 # Hathi Trust Digital Library - Complete PDF Download
 Download an entire book (or publication) in PDF from Hathi Trust Digital Library without "partner login" requirement.